aimlordmc5/assignment/Task Manager app/taskmanager/README.md

 # Overview
-The Cloud-Based Task Manager is a web application designed to streamline team task management.
+ Task Manager is a web application designed to streamline team task management.
 Built using the MERN stack (MongoDB, Express.js, React, and Node.js), this platform provides a user-friendly interface for efficient task assignment, tracking, and collaboration.
 The application caters to administrators and regular users, offering comprehensive features to enhance productivity and organization.